 Stamford Town Cricket Club is located on Uffington Road in Stamford, Lincolnshire.
 The club was formed in 1948 (originally known as Priory Sports) and continues with 5 Senior teams and Junior teams from U9 through to U17.

-The club fields 2 league teams on a Saturday, the 1st XI competes in Huntingdonshire Division 1 and the 2nd XI competes in the South Lincolnshire Premier Division.
-There are also 2 league teams on a Sunday, with the 1st XI competing in Rutland Division 1 and the 2nd XI in Rutland Division 4.
+The club fields 2 league teams on a Saturday; the 1st XI competes in Huntingdonshire Division 1 and the 2nd XI competes in the South Lincolnshire Premier Division.
+There are also 2 league teams on a Sunday, with the 1st XI competing in Rutland Division 1 and the 2nd XI in Grantham and Melton division 3.
 There is also a wealth of competitive and friendly cricket played midweek with the T20 side competing in the Burrough League Division 1.

 Under 9s, 11s, 13, 15 and 17s with mixed teams across all age groups.